ARTIST-Association/PAINT/README.md

 The ``PAINT`` repository is structured as shown below:
 ```
 .
-├── data-preparation-scripts #scripts used to generate STAC files and structure data
+├── data-preparation-scripts # Scripts used to generate STAC files and structure data
-├── html #code for the paint-database.org website
+├── html # Code for the paint-database.org website
-├── markers #saved markers for the WRI1030197 power plant in Jülich
+├── markers # Saved markers for the WRI1030197 power plant in Jülich
-├── paint #python package/
+├── paint # Python package/
 │   ├── data
 │   └── util
-├── plots #scripts to generate plots
+├── plots # Scripts to generate plots
-└── tests #tests for the python package/
+└── tests # Tests for the python package/
     ├── data
     └── util
 ```